-Are you ready to learn about arterial blood gases and ABG interpretation?
-I sure hope so because that is what this study guide is all about.
+Are you ready to learn about Arterial Blood Gases and ABG interpretation?
+If so, you’re in the right place, because that is what this study guide is all about.

-An arterial blood gas (ABG) is a test that measures the blood levels of oxygen and carbon dioxide as well as the level of acid-base (pH) in your body.
-An ABG test is used to check how well your lungs move oxygen into different body parts and how efficient it eliminates carbon dioxide.
+An Arterial Blood Gas, or ABG for short, is a test that measures the blood levels of oxygen (PaO2), carbon dioxide (PaCO2), and acid-base balance (pH) in the body.
+It’s a test that is used to assess how well oxygen is being distributed throughout the body and how well carbon dioxide is being removed.

-- Partial pressure of oxygen (PaO2) – This refers to the amount of oxygen in
+- Partial Pressure of Oxygen (PaO2) – Refers to the amount of oxygen that is in

-- Oxygen saturation (SpO2) – This measures the degree to which the hemoglobin contained in your red blood cells is saturated with oxygen.
+- Oxygen Saturation (SpO2) – Refers to the amount of hemoglobin in the blood that is saturated with oxygen.

 - pH: 7.35-7.45

-First things first, in order to be able to interpret ABG results, you must obtain an actual arterial blood sample from the patient.
-We discuss how to stick an ABG below, but for now, let’s focus on the interpretation.
+First things first, in order to be able to interpret an ABG, you must collect the actual arterial blood sample from the patient.
+We discuss how to stick an ABG below, but for now, let’s focus on interpretation.

-Step 2: Look at the pH to determine if it is Acidosis or Alkalosis
+Step 2: Determine if the pH is Alkalosis or Acidosis

 - If the pH is 7.39, this falls within the normal range, so the pH is Normal.

-Step 3: Indentify if it is Respiratory or Metabolic
+Step 3: Determine if the Issue is Respiratory or Metabolic

-- Carbon Dioxide (PaCO2) is being regulated by your lungs.
+- Carbon Dioxide (PaCO2) is being regulated by the lungs.

-- Bicarb (HCO3) is being regulated by your kidneys.
+- Bicarb (HCO3-) is being regulated by the kidneys.

-If the PaCO2 value is abnormal, meaning that it falls outside of the normal range (35 – 45 mmHg), while the HCO3 value is normal, this would mean you have a Respiratory issue.
+If the PaCO2 value is abnormal, meaning that it falls outside of the normal range (35-45 mmHg), while the Bicarb value is normal, this would mean that a Respiratory issue is present.

-If the PaCO2 value is normal, meaning that it is within the normal range (35 – 45 mmHg), while the HCO3 value is abnormal, this would mean that you have a Metabolic issue.
+If the PaCO2 value is normal, meaning that it is within the normal range (35-45 mmHg), while the Bicarb value is abnormal, this would mean that a Metabolic issue is present.

 - Carbon Dioxide (PaCO2) = Acid

-- Looking at the pH, we can see that this is Acidosis since 7.26 is less than 7.35.
+- Looking at the pH, we can interpret it as Acidosis since 7.26 is less than 7.35.

-- Looking at the PaCO2, we can see that it is elevated above the normal range, which is abnormal.
+- Looking at the PaCO2, we can see that it is increased above the normal range, which is abnormal.
 This indicates that there is a Respiratory issue.

-- Looking at the pH, we can see that this is Acidosis since 7.26 is less than 7.35.
+- Looking at the pH, we can interpret it as Acidosis since 7.26 is less than 7.35.

-- Looking at the PaCO2, we can see that it falls in the normal range, so this tells us that it is not a Respiratory issue.
+- Looking at the PaCO2, we can see that it falls within the normal range, so this tells us that it is not a Respiratory issue.

-- Looking at the HCO3, we can see that it falls below the range, which tells us that we have a Metabolic issue.
+- Looking at the HCO3, we can see that it falls below the range, which tells us that a Metabolic issue is present.

 This ABG can be interpreted as: Metabolic Acidosis

-Step 4: Identify if it is Compensated or Uncompensated
+Step 4: Determine if it’s Compensated or Uncompensated

-After identifying whether it’s Acidosis or Alkalosis and whether it’s a Respiratory or Metabolic issue, now we must observe the compensatory component of the ABG results.
+After identifying whether the blood gas is Acidosis or Alkalosis and whether it’s a Respiratory or Metabolic issue, now we must observe the compensatory component of the ABG results.

-- When we have a Respiratory problem (PaCO2), our body will compensate with Bicarbonate.
+- When there is a Respiratory Problem (PaCO2), our body will compensate with Bicarbonate.

-- When we have a Metabolic problem (HCO3), our body will compensate with Carbon Dioxide.
+- When there is a Metabolic Problem (HCO3-), our body will compensate with Carbon Dioxide.